bleaktwig/yuadrem-wiki/docs/kins/imate.md

 The imates that survived continued migrating south, settling in a variety of regions on the southernmost reaches of Yuadrem.
 Many gained an affinity with the yellow god-tree Uld, who lives in the Wildlands.
 Others migrated to the southernmost points of the continent, and a large group to the Ironlakes Islands.

 Contact was lost with most of the groups after the [Penance](../history.md#age-of-sap).
-No signs of imates were seen up until 731 A.S., when they sailed in ships from Gronselar<!-- TODO.
-Link. -->, towards the islands of the Turtle Sea.
-They expelled the humes in the Lesser Omian War<!-- TODO.
-Link. -->, reclaiming their historic territory around Om.
+No signs of imates were seen up until 731 A.S., when they sailed in ships from Gronselar<!--TODO:LINK--->, towards the islands of the Turtle Sea.
+They expelled the humes in the Lesser Omian War<!--TODO:LINK--->, reclaiming their historic territory around Om.
 Over time, however, many refused this conflict, and settled in the territories surrounding the sea.

 ## Culture and traditions
 **Village as family.**